 Physical Education When List of Topics End of term Assessment What can a parent do to support?
-Term 1: Autumn 1 (September - October) Baseline Testing Fitness Football Each activity has a series of (October - December) Term 2: Spring 1 Netball Handball classroom based theory lessons and an Encourage participation in ANY (January - February) Table Tennis Volleyball electronic assessment based on the rules and area of physical activity Be aware of the PE remote working resources on Sharepoint Spring 2 (February - April) Continued from Spring on a rotation system. techniques learnt in the practical NGB website for each sport will have the basic rules.
-GCSE bitesize PE website.
-Term 3: Summer 1 (April - May) Athletics lessons of each topic.
-Each student is TeachPE website.
-Summer 2 (May - July) Swimming Cricket assessed on their practical ability in each Rounders topic.
-Tennis Softball
+Term 1: Autumn 1 (September - October) Fitness Invasion Games Each activity Encourage participation in ANY Autumn 2 (October - December) Gymnastic Activities has an electronic assessment area of physical activity.
+NGB website for each sport will Term 2: Spring 1 (January - February) Racquet Sports On rotation across based on the rules and techniques have the basic rules.GCSE bitesize PE website.
+Spring 2 (February - April) various activities learnt in the practical lessons of each topic.
+Each TeachPE website.
+Term 3: Summer 1 (April - May) Athletics student is assessed on their practical Summer 2 (May - July) Swimming Cricket ability in each topic.
+Rounders Tennis Softball